 The top 10 thrift stores in Toronto

-Located not far from the Lansdowne subway station, this expansive Value Village location has everything a second-hand shopper might be looking for: furniture, clothes for all genders and ages, accessories and home décor.
-Their large change-room section has an employee on hand to monitor your fitting experience.
+Located close to the Lansdowne subway station, this expansive Value Village location has everything a second-hand shopper might be looking for: furniture, clothing, accessories and home decor.

 This Gerrard East second-hand store, run by the Yonge Street Mission, is doing more than its part to serve the surrounding community.
-It's focused on providing clean, suitable clothing for struggling families in need of professional outfits for job interviews, wedding dresses, and a comfortable shopping experience that's within their price range.
+It's focused on providing clean, suitable clothing for anyone who needs them as well as a comfortable shopping experience.

-Despite its small exterior, St. John's Thrift Store on the Danforth has a healthy selection of clothing, housewares, collectibles, and other goodies for Toronto's east-end thrifters.
+Despite its small exterior, St. John's Thrift Store on the Danforth has a healthy selection of clothing, homeware, collectibles and other goodies for Toronto's east side thrifters.
 Any revenue made is invested right back into the local community by St. John's Compassionate Mission.

-National Thrift's second-hand chain location on Kingston Road in Scarborough offers one of those day-long thrift-hunting excursions that is well-worth the time.
+National Thrift's location on Kingston Road in Scarborough offers one of those day-long thrift shopping excursions that is well worth the time.
 The big-box store has more than enough stock to choose from in the clothing department.

-By name alone, The St. Vincent de Paul's Store and Warehouse location in Etobicoke implies a massive amount of used goods.
-It's stocked with racks upon racks of donated clothes and a ton of 1970s style furniture.
-It's well-organized and a good mix of everyday day wear.
+Expect a huge selection at this store stocked with racks upon racks of donated clothes and a ton of 1970s-style furniture.
+It's well-organized and has a good mix of everyday wear.

 Thrift Town's biggest selling point is its super affordable furniture and mattresses.
-Although the mattresses are - thankfully - not used, they are sold amongst a vast selection of used and factory-reject furniture that customers claim to be long-lasting and reliable investments.
-The store also stocks a great selection of used clothing for people of all ages.
+The mattresses are new and they're sold alongside a vast selection of used and factory-reject furniture that customers claim to be long-lasting.
+The store also stocks used clothing for people of all ages.

 Parkdale's Hidden Thrifty Store is the brainchild of Aya Oryem, a former Goodwill employee who knows how to get the best (and most affordable) thrift store finds.
-That's why she opened Hidden Thrifty Store, located on Roncesvalles north of Queen St. full of inexpensive second-hand treasures.
+Her store is filled with inexpensive, second-hand treasures.

-This Upper Beach thrift location is the only one of its kind and operates with the young Toronto family in mind.
-Its quaint storefront offers a sweet selection of children's books, clothing, and toys, household items and kitchenware.
-The store is run primarily by volunteers and is part of the Pegasus Community Project.
+This Upper Beaches thrift location is the only one of its kind and operates with young Toronto families in mind.
+Its quaint storefront offers children's books, clothing, toys, household items and kitchenware.
+It's volunteer run and is part of the Pegasus Community Project.

-So many accessories, homewares and types of clothing in this 10,000 square foot store.
-It's very well organized and has a showcase section for nicer, more collectable and higher end designer items.
-They also regular sales on their regularly low prices.
+There's so much clothing and homeware packed into this 10,000 square foot store.
+It's very well organized and has a showcase section for nicer, more collectable and higher-end designer items.
+It also has regular sales.